projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 Run |C| in a virtual machine
 ############################

-This page explains what you'll need to run |C| in a virtual machine, or run native |C| on an Intel® hardware platform.
+This page explains what you'll need to run |C| in a virtual machine.

 .. contents::
    :local: